Keywords: causality, computational statistics, machine learning, independence testing.

 Jonas Peters, Dominik Janzing, Bernhard Schölkopf: Elements of Causal Inference: Foundations and Learning Algorithms

-- We have an updated version of our book online .
+- We have an updated version of our book online.
 You can preorder it here (or at amazon etc.).

 If you think about doing a PhD in causality, please send me an email.

-Jonas has been working with Leon Bottou at Microsoft Research (WA, USA),
+Jonas has done research internships with Leon Bottou at Microsoft Research (WA, USA),

 Martin Wainwright at UC Berkeley (CA, USA)

 Jonas is interested in inferring causal relationships from observational data and works both on theory and methodology.